 I've wondered before why Jesus told His disciples to take the colt without first asking for permission.
-Some suggest that Jesus Himself had already asked for permission from the unnamed owner, that He had even given him a previously arranged signal: When I'm ready for the ride I'll send two of my men who will say, "The Lord needs it," to verify the legitimacy of the request.
+Some suggest that Jesus Himself had already asked for permission from the unnamed owner, that He had even given him a previously arranged signal.
+When I'm ready for the ride I'll send two of my men who will say, "The Lord needs it," to verify the legitimacy of the request.

 That's possible.
 There may be another explanation as to why Jesus took the animal without first asking for it.
 We have here a good picture of what happens when Jesus enters our lives.
-When the Lord comes He doesn't ask for permission to use what we think is ours.
+When the Lord comes He doesn't ask for permission to use what He has entrusted to us.
 He who is King owns all and deserves our all.

-That may not sound kosher to our democratic ears, but Christianity isn't a democracy.
-It's a monarchy.
+You might think of it this way.
+Christianity isn't a democracy, but a monarchy.
 Jesus is the King and everything exists for Him.
 We exist for Him.
 Everything we have is rightfully His.
+We experience joy when we learn to make everything we have available for His kingdom purposes.

-Do you see Jesus' omniscience here?
-He makes several predictions to the two disciples.
-There will be a colt.
+Do you see the omniscience of the King in these actions?
+There will be a colt, says the King.
 You'll find it just after you enter the village.
 It will be tied.
 It will be an unridden colt.
-And everything Jesus predicted, the disciples found to be true.
+And everything the King predicts, the disciples found to be true.
 Everything.

 Apparently, Mark is giving the abbreviated version of the story, for Matthew's account indicates Jesus told them to bring a donkey as well as her colt (Matt.
 21:2).
 That's interesting.
 The choice of a donkey may seem strange to us, but once again to first century Jews it made perfect sense.
-Unlike today, in first century Israel a donkey was an important animal, often connected with nobility, even royalty.
+In first century Israel a donkey was an important animal, often connected with nobility, even royalty.

-It's worth noting that Jesus made it clear He didn't intend on keeping this colt.
-He specified that after using the colt He would send it back shortly.
+It's worth noting that Jesus specifies that He didn't intend on keeping this colt.
+He says that after using the colt He will send it back to the owner.

 What's Jesus doing?
-I'll say it now and support it from Scripture momentarily.
+I'll tell you what I think He is doing, and then support it from Scripture momentarily.
+He is going public.

 Jesus is purposefully going public.
 Until now He who is the King of kings has gone out of His way to conceal His true identity from the public.
 Now He initiates it.
-This ride on a colt was a powerful and revealing action, and as we'll soon see, the crowd got the message.
+This ride on a colt was a revealing action, and as we'll soon see, the crowd got the message.